About the Heart and Blood Vessels

 The heart is a large, muscular organ that pumps blood filled with oxygen and nutrients through the blood vessels to the body tissues.
 It's made up of:

-Four chambers.
-The two upper chambers, the atria, receive and collect blood.
-The two lower chambers, ventricles, pump blood to other parts of your body.
+4 chambers.
+The 2 upper chambers, the atria, receive and collect blood.
+The 2 lower chambers, ventricles, pump blood to other parts of your body.
 More specifically:

 The right ventricle pumps the blood from the right atrium into the lungs to provide it with oxygen and remove carbon dioxide.